Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Remediation / Resolution

-To restrict access to your Google Kubernetes Engine (GKE) clusters and limit their exposure to the Internet using authorized networks, perform the following operations:
+To ensure that your Google Kubernetes Engine (GKE) cluster control plane is not exposed to the Internet, perform the following operations:

 Note: Authorized networks block untrusted IP addresses from outside Google Cloud Platform (GCP).
 IPs from inside Google Cloud (such as traffic from Compute Engine virtual machines) can reach the cluster provided that they have the necessary Kubernetes access credentials.